How Product and Engineering Teams Can Launch PPC Software Faster with Shape ADI

 Building out integrations with ad platform APIs is not only time consuming, but it presents another huge headache as well.
 PPC data isn’t normalized.
 When you’re building out tools that need to scan and/or analyze data across multiple ad platforms, you’ll quickly notice data formats and fields are stored differently across major ad platforms.
 This can cause errors and erroneous data to accumulate immediately.

-Shape ADI normalizes data across eight ad networks.
+Shape ADI normalizes data across seven ad networks.
 Engineers can query layers of data across multiple ad platforms and multiple ad accounts with one call (versus writing different calls to each platform individually).

 3. No Data Warehouse Scaling or Maintenance Required